DanielleDaly/portfolio-project-4/README.md

  ![Image of Previous Button](readme-images/screenshot-prev-button.png)

-The styling, layout and color scheme used are the same as the homepage to give consistency to the user and to provide a good user experience
+- The styling, layout and color scheme used are the same as the homepage to give consistency to the user and to provide a pleasant user experience.

-### Register Page
+## Register Page

-Users can sign up for the website by registering on the Register Page.
-The Register Page is accessed via a link on the Navigation Bar.
+- Users can sign up for the website by registering on the Register Page.
+- The Register Page is accessed via a link on the Navigation Bar.

-Once a user clicks on the Register Page they will see a Sign Up Form.
-The Sign Up Form requests the user inputs the following details: username, email, password, password repeat.
-The email address is not required in order to register.
-Users can sign up using a username and password only of they wish. if they prefer they can sign up using an email address.
+- Once a user clicks on the Register Page they will see a Sign Up Form.
+- The Sign Up Form requests the user inputs the following details: username, email, password, password(again!)
+- The email address is not required in order to register.
+- Users can sign up using a username and password only of they wish.
+- If they prefer they can sign up using an email address.

+#### Image of Sign up Form

  ![Image of Sign up Form](readme-images/screenshot-register-form.png)

-Below the form is a "Sign Up" button.
-Once the user has entered their details and clicked on the button they will receive a message to advise that they have logged in successfully.
-This message can be dismissed by the user or it will disappear autiomatically after 3 seconds.
-Once logged in the Navigation Bar option changes.
-An option now appears for Logout and the Register and Login In options are no longer available.
+- Below the form is a "Sign Up" button.
+- Once the user has entered their details and clicked on the button they will receive a message to advise them that they have logged in successfully.
+- This message can be dismissed by the user by clicking on the 'X' on the message to close.
+- If the message is not closed by the user it will disappear automatically after 3 seconds.
+- Once logged in the Navigation Bar options change.
+- Logout will now appear in the navigation bar and the Register and Login options will no longer be available.

+#### Image of Navigation Bar Change Form

 ![Image of Navigation Bar Change Form](readme-images/navbar-images/screenshot-navbar-logout.png)

-If a user tries to register but they already have an account "A user with that username already exists" will be displayed on screen.
+- If a user tries to register but they already have an account the message "A user with that username already exists" will be displayed on screen.

+#### Image of Username already exists
 ![Image of Username already exists](readme-images/screenshot-user-already-exists.png)

-If a user tries to submit a blank form or without a username/ password it wont be possible and "Please fill in this field" will be displayed.
+- If a user tries to submit a blank form or a form with required details missing the message "Please fill in this field" will be displayed.

+#### Image of Blank Form

 ![Image of Blank Form](readme-images/screenshot-blank-form.png)

-The register page also has a short Welcome message.
+- The register page also has a short welcome message.
 "Welcome back to Easy Eats.
 Do you already have an account?
 Then please sign in instead."
-Users can click on the sign in link which will re-direct them to the login page.
-This benefits the user in terms of experience as they dont have to navigate back to the homepage first if they find themselves on the incorrect page.
+- Users can click on the sign in link which will re-direct them to the login page.
+- This benefits the user in terms of experience as they dont have to navigate back to the homepage first if they find themselves on the incorrect page.

+#### Image of Welcome Message on Register Page

 ![Image of Welcome Message on Register Page](readme-images/screenshot-register-message.png)

-### Logout
+## Logout

-A logged in  user can logout by clicking on the Logout link in the Navigation Bar.
-Once a user clicks the logout link, the logout page displays.
+- A logged in user can logout by clicking on the 'Logout' link in the Navigation Bar.
+- Once a user clicks the logout link, the logout page displays.

+#### Image of Logout Page

 ![Image of Logout Page](readme-images/screenshot-logout-page.png)

-The user is asked "Are you sure you want to Sign Out".
-If a user clicks on the Sign Out button they will be logged out of the website.
-Once logged out a message will display to the user to tell them that they have signed out successfully.
+- The user is asked "Are you sure you want to Sign Out".
+- If a user clicks on the 'Sign Out' button they will be logged out of the website.
+- Once logged out a message will display to the user to tell them that they have signed out.
+- The user will then be re-directed back to the homepage.

+#### Image of Logged Out Message

 ![Image of Logged Out Successfully Message](readme-images/screenshot-logged-out-successfully.png)

+## Login Page

-### Login Page
+#### Image of Login Page

 ![Image of Login Page](readme-images/screenshot-login-page.png)

-A user can login to the website by clicking on the Login link in the Navigation Bar.
-To Login a user is asked to enter their username and password.
-They can also select the remeer me tick box to allow them to sign in more easily next time they visit the site.
+- A user can login to the website by clicking on the 'Login' link in the Navigation Bar.
+- To Login a user is asked to enter their username and password.
+- They can also select the 'Remember Me' tick box to allow them to sign in more easily next time they visit the site.

-After the user clicks on the Sign In button a message will display to tell the user that they have loeed in successfully.
+- After the user clicks on the 'Sign In' button, a message will display to tell the user that they have loggeed in successfully.
+-
+#### Image of Login Successfully Message

 ![Image of Login Successfully Message](readme-images/screenshot-logged-in-successfully.png)

-If the user enters the incorrect details they will not be able to log in.
-"The username and/or password you specified are not correct"
+- If the user enters the incorrect details they will not be able to log in.
+The message "The username and/or password you specified are not correct" will be displayed.

+### Image of Incorrect Login Details

 ![Image of Incorrect Login Details](readme-images/screenshot-incorrect-login-details.png)

-The Login Page also contains a link to redirect users to the Register Page in order to sign up if they do not already have an account.
-"Don't have an account?
+- The Login Page also contains a link to redirect users to the Register Page in order to sign up if they do not already have an account.
+- It reads: "Don't have an account?
 Register Now!"

+#### Image Don't have an account message

 ![Image Don't have an account message](readme-images/screenshot-no-account-message.png)

+## Footer

-### Footer
+#### Image of Footer

 ![Image of Footer](readme-images/screenshot-footer.png)

-Easy Eats has a footer which is displayed across all pages on the site.
-It is a simple footer containing the name of the webiste, Easy Eats and where to follow on social media.
-Links to Instagram, Facebook, Twitter and Youtube can be found in the footer.
-These are displayed as the icons for those social media sites.
-The links have a hover state which changes to yellow when a user hovers over the icon.
-The hover is the same color used throughout the site when the user hovers over a link for ease of use and an enhanced user experience.
-The footer itself is a dark grey color which is contrasted by white text and icone.
-The color of the footer also creates a contrast with the colors used in the main page to make the Footer more obvious and easier to find for the user.
+- Easy Eats has a footer which is displayed across all pages on the site.
+- It is a simple footer containing the name of the webiste, Easy Eats and where to follow them on social media.
+- Links to Instagram, Facebook, Twitter and Youtube can be found in the footer.
+- These are displayed as the icons for the social media sites.
+- The links have a hover state which changes the color to yellow when a user hovers over the icon.
+- The hover color is the same color used throughout the site when the user hovers over a link.
+- The footer itself is a dark grey color which is contrasta well against the white text and icons.
+- The color of the footer also creates a contrast with the colors used in the main page which makes the footer more obvious.

 ### The Admin Section